hellms/dell-democenter.github.io/Module_4_2.md

 ![Alt text](image-50.png)

-Time to create a Backup Poliy.
+Time to create a Backup Policy.
 At this time, we define 2 Stage 0 Backups.
 One it the Full schdeule, and one the Differentail both share the same retention in Stage 0, but different Intervals.
 From the LAB Gude, we will use the following Settings:
 >Name: SQL PROD Databases
 >Description: SQL DB Backups
 >Type: Microsoft SQL
 >Recurrence: Hourly
 >Create Full: 1 Hour
 >Keep For: 5 days
 >Start Time: 8:00 PM
 >End Time:  6:00 AM

 We create a Schdeule using the Schedule Helper for Databases: